tbwdxd/PSKQ/Readme.md

 ## Current State

 PSKQ phase one was partially completed with low-performance result.
-The reason is the lack of customize our unique library.
+The reason is we did not implemented garbage collection (or the lack of customize our unique library).

 ## Our Effort